hdShang/arxiv-daily/docs/cs-CV/2025-05-12/papers/250507500v1-learning-to-reason-and-navigate-parameter-efficient-action-planning-.md

 ---
 layout: default
-title: Learning to Reason and Navigate: Parameter Efficient Action Planning with Large Language Models
+title: "Learning to Reason and Navigate: Parameter Efficient Action Planning with Large Language Models"
 ---

 # Learning to Reason and Navigate: Parameter Efficient Action Planning with Large Language Models